qmlbook/qmlbook/en/ch02/index.rst

 .. issues:: ch02

 There is an inherent conflict in modern software development.
-The user interface is moving much faster then our back-end services.
+The user interface is moving much faster than our back-end services.
 In a traditional technology you develop the so called front-end with the same pace as the back-end.
 Which results into conflicts when customers want to change the user interface during a project, or develop the idea of an user interface during the project.
 Agile projects, require agile methods.

 Qt Quick provides a declarative environment where your user interface (the front-end) is declared like HTML and your back-end is in native C++ code.
 This allows you to get both from both worlds.